PHP_CodeSniffer rules (sniffs) to enforce WordPress coding conventions

 The PHPCompatibilityWP ruleset is based on PHPCompatibility, but specifically crafted to prevent false positives for projects which expect to run within the context of WordPress, i.e. core, plugins and themes.

-Install either as a separate ruleset and either run it separately against your code or add it to your custom ruleset.
+Install either as a separate ruleset and run it separately against your code or add it to your custom ruleset, like so:

 Whichever way you run it, do make sure you set the